theStrangeAdventurer/pet-starter/README.md

 - `mongodb` is used as the database by default. `Mongoose` used for work with mongobd (see `/api` folder which contain base example post and get methods and work with mongoose models)

+- for production used certbot with Let's Encrypt ssl certificate

 ## How do I get started ?

 First, you need `node`, `docker` and `docker-compose` installed on your machine to run the project, otherwise the requests will not be proxied to `api express server` which located in api folder